Alan & Walter’sAshevilleWedding

 The Details

-• The plan is to go on one of LaZoom’s “Hey Asheville” tours Saturday afternoon between 3 and 5pm.
+• The plan is to go on LaZoom’s “Hey Asheville” tour Saturday at 3pm.

 • Tours depart from The LaZoom Room, which is a short walk from the hotel.